Particle Physics & Nuclear Physics

 Neutron Lifetime Puzzle

-The discrepancy between beam and bottle neutron lifetime measurements is resolved within the sector-coupled framework.
+The discrepancy between beam and bottle neutron lifetime measurements is internally addressed within the sector-coupled framework.
 The τ-derived lifetime sits between the two experimental methods.

 -